 Also of interest is that Chappaqua has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Chappaqua telecommute to their jobs.
-Overall, about 9.27% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 16.45% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Chappaqua is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Chappaqua really has some of the features that families look for when choosing a good community to raise children.
 Is Chappaqua perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The per capita income in Chappaqua in 2010 was $52,866, which is wealthy relative to New York and the nation.
-This equates to an annual income of $211,464 for a family of four.
-However, Chappaqua contains both very wealthy and poor people as well.
+The per capita income in Chappaqua in 2018 was $99,474, which is wealthy relative to New York and the nation.
+This equates to an annual income of $397,896 for a family of four.

 Chappaqua is a somewhat ethnically-diverse town.
 The people who call Chappaqua home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Chappaqua residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Chappaqua include Irish, French , German, and Russian.
+The greatest number of Chappaqua residents report their race to be White, followed by Asian.
+Important ancestries of people in Chappaqua include Irish, Italian, German, English, and Russian.

 The most common language spoken in Chappaqua is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Chinese and Russian.